Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifically, at 14:09, the Flight Coordination Information Center reported receiving information from the Ho Chi Minh Area Control Center (ACC HCM) regarding the impact of the earthquake in Thailand on civil aviation activities.
 Accordingly, all flights to the two airports Suvarnabhumi (VTBS) and Don Mueang (VTBD) are temporarily suspended until further notice from the Thai authorities.
 These are the two airports where airlines from Vietnam are operating regular flights.

-Immediately after receiving the report from the Flight Coordination Information Center, the Civil Aviation Authority of Vietnam directed the Air Traffic Management Center to deploy information to Vietnamese airlines, the National Flight Operations Center under the Air Defense - Air Force Service and collect information to assess and deploy air traffic management measures (ATFM), especially CTOT, as well as report the number of affected flights to the Civil Aviation Authority of Vietnam.
+Immediately after receiving the report from the Flight Coordination Information Center, the Civil Aviation Authority of Vietnam directed the Air Traffic Management Center to deploy information to Vietnamese airlines, the National Flight Operations Center under the Air Defense - Air Force and collect information to evaluate and deploy air traffic flow management measures (ATFM), especially CTOT, as well as report the number of affected flights to the Civil Aviation Authority of Vietnam.

 Don Mueang International Airport.